-I see a good book as an object of carefully-edited, condensed wisdom, honed by the minds of world-renowned thought leaders; available for a fraction of the cost of a seminar.
-The insights and mental freedom that transformational books can give us are priceless, and we can read at our own pace — watching how our inner world responds to their words.
+I see good books as objects of carefully-edited, condensed life wisdom, honed by the minds of world-renowned thought leaders; available for a fraction of the cost of a seminar.
+The life insights and mental freedom that transformational books can give us are priceless.
+We can read at our own pace — watching how our inner world responds to their words.

-Life can feel busier now than ever (an interesting article on why here), so it can seem hard to find the time to read.
-A few years ago, I heard that (someone with as much going on as) Warren Buffett gets through 200 books a year, and also about the scientifically-backed benefits of reading - including potentially helping us to become smarter and more emotionally intelligent.
+Life can feel busier now than ever (an interesting article on why here), so it can seem hard to find the time for books.
+A few years ago, I heard that (someone with as much going on in life as) Warren Buffett gets through 200 books a year.
+Also about the scientifically-backed benefits of reading - including potentially helping us to become smarter and more emotionally intelligent.

-After reflecting on how much I seem to learn from non-fiction books, I figured that I could cut back on other time-passes like watching TV or mindlessly scrolling through social media, and find half an hour a day to read them— but more on that later.
+After reflecting on the life lessons I seem to learn from non-fiction books; I figured that I could cut back on other time-passes like watching TV or mindlessly scrolling through social media.
+I dedicated half an hour a day to read them— more on that later.

-With each chapter dedicated to a profound aspect of the human condition, like time, pleasure or violence, if read carefully, this book has the potential to deliver mind-blowing upgrades to the way we think.
+Each chapter is covers a profound aspect of the human condition, like time, pleasure or violence.
+If read carefully, this book has the potential to deliver mind-blowing upgrades to the way we think.

-Provocative lessons fill each sentence, as Krishnamurti challenges us to reflect on society’s values, our judgments, and how to be free and present in each moment.
-If I could recommend one book to change the way you view your life — that inspired so many others — this would be it.
+Provocative lessons fill each sentence.
+Krishnamurti challenges us to reflect on society’s values, our judgments, and how to be free and present in each moment.
+If I could recommend one of these books to change the way you view your life — that inspired so many others — this would be it.

-Anxious and avoidant types tend to subconsciously attract each other, reaffirming their beliefs that their partners will “abandon” or emotionally “overwhelm” them respectively.
+Anxious and avoidant types tend to subconsciously attract each other; reaffirming their beliefs that partners will “abandon” or emotionally “overwhelm” them respectively.
 You can take the quiz here.

 If you feel “stuck” repeating unhealthy relationship patterns — like I was — understanding these principles can be key to start to shifting towards relationships where both people’s needs for emotional safety can be met.

-This beautifully-crafted work explains concepts like mindfulness and consciousness clearly, for an enjoyable read to the curious newcomer, as well as to those already well on their personal development journey.
+This beautifully-crafted work explains concepts like mindfulness and consciousness clearly.
+It’s an enjoyable read to the curious newcomer, as well as to those already well on their personal development journey.

-Taking in some of the ideas from this book, like that we are not our thoughts or emotions (if we are able to grant them third-party observation), can transform our life experiences and responses to them, resulting in a calmer mind and stronger emotional self-regulation — where we start to see things more clearly as they really are, instead of being clouded by subjective, and usually negative, judgements.
+Taking in some of the ideas from this book, like that we are not our thoughts or emotions (if we are able to grant them third-party observation), can transform our life experiences and responses to them, resulting in a calmer mind and stronger emotional self-regulation.
+We can see things more clearly as they really are, instead of being clouded by subjective, negative, judgements.

-If you’re interested in a contemporary take on improving how you relate to your thoughts, emotions and the outside world — for a calmer, happier life — this book could be for you.
+If you want a contemporary take on improving how you relate to your thoughts, emotions and the outside world — for a calmer, happier life — this book is for you.

-The theory within can challenge our natural human tendency for reactive outbursts that provoke defensiveness in others, and teach us how to calmly request our needs in a way that is much more likely to be heard and elicit a positive response— making our relationships more co-operative and less antagonistic.
+The theory within can challenge our natural human tendency for reactive outbursts that provoke defensiveness in others.
+It teaches how to calmly request our needs in ways much more likely to be heard and elicit a positive response; making our relationships more co-operative and less antagonistic.

-Broadly useful, the technique can be applied to our interactions with anyone from colleagues, our family, or partners; to even the briefest encounters where our preferences are discussed with another human being, making them more successful and harmonious.
+Broadly useful, the technique can be applied to our interactions with anyone from colleagues, our family, or partners; as well as the briefest encounters where our preferences are discussed with another human being.
+It makes them more successful and harmonious.

-First brought to my attention by a successful, finance-type, who could not stress the positive effects reading it had on him enough, the theory in this book moved me away from feeling like a “victim” or blaming others for how I feel, towards learning to love unconditionally and feeling far more acceptance and joy in any given moment.
+First recommended by a successful, finance-type, who could not stress the positive effects it had on him enough.
+The theory in this book moved me away from feeling like a “victim” or blaming others for how I feel; towards learning to love unconditionally and feeling far more acceptance and joy in any given moment.

-Written by a pair of long-term married couples’ counselors, this is a practical guide to making romantic relationships successful and happy — rather than (all-too-common) unaware and dysfunctional.
+Written by a pair of long-term married couples’ counselors; this is a practical guide to making romantic relationships successful and happy — rather than unaware and dysfunctional.

-The book encourages us to reach “conscious” agreements within a relationship that both parties are happy with, rather than the assumptive ones that couples often sleep-walk into.
-It includes practical exercises to work through, and solutions to common issues like balancing the need for closeness and time apart, power struggles and achieving excellent communication.
+The book encourages us to reach “conscious” agreements within a relationship that both parties are happy with; rather than assumptive ones couples often sleep-walk into.
+It includes practical exercises to work through, and solutions to common issues like balancing the need for closeness and time apart; power struggles and achieving excellent communication.

-I’ve seen first-hand how the tools in this book can mend common relationship problems, help heal our old emotional trauma, and clear resentment that can otherwise build up within a less carefully-considered relationship.
+I’ve seen first-hand how the tools in this book can mend common relationship problems; help heal emotional trauma; and clear resentment that can otherwise build up within a less carefully-considered relationship.

-After years of counselling married couples, Dr. Chapman identified five love languages — or different ways people prefer to show and receive love — as follows: Words of affirmation — for example, saying “I love you” or compliments; Spending quality time — where we give someone our full attention; Physical touch —such as hugging or making love; Acts of service — like making your partner dinner; and Gifting .
+After years of counselling married couples, Dr. Chapman identified five love languages — or different ways people prefer to show and receive love .
+These are Words of affirmation — for example, saying “I love you” or compliments; Spending quality time — where we give someone our full attention; Physical touch —such as hugging or making love; Acts of service — like making your partner dinner; and Gifting .

 Painful misunderstandings occur when we mistake receiving affection in someone else’s preferred love language (like being given an expensive gift), instead of our own (such as being hugged often) — for not being loved.